 Digital Collections (DC) is an internationally operating technology company based in Hamburg (Germany).
 DC's Digital Asset Management (DAM) and Content Production Systems are being deployed by more than 180 customers all over the world.

 The DC team is composed of about 20 employees.
-You can find us in (and sometimes on top of) the so called Bacardi Tower in the North of Hamburg, just next to the airport.
+You can find us in the so called Bacardi Tower in the North of Hamburg, just next to the airport.

 Ole Olsen founds Digital Collections together with two partners.
 They are guided by the idea to develop a Google like Research and Digital Asset Management System that can not only manage text but also pictures, graphics, full pages as well as video and audio files.
 As target groups, they define the world of media and companies who could use the system to improve their workflow, to manage and to share information.